-Annual budgets are adopted on a basis consistent with GAAP for all governmental funds.
+Annual budgets are adopted on a basis consistent with generally accepted accounting principles for all governmental funds.
 All annual appropriations lapse at year-end.
 See Note 1-D regarding operating budgets.
-The District complied with the Louisiana Local Government Budget Act in adopting its budget for the year ended December 31, 2021.
+The District complied with the Louisiana Local Government Budget Act in adopting and amending its budget for the year ended December 31, 2021.